 Using the 10 $\mathrm{MHz}$ frequency slices, we find that in the FEP the pulsar is not detected above 5$\sigma$ at frequencies below an eclipse onset frequency of $\nu_c$ = 345$\pm$5 $\mathrm{MHz}$ where the pulsar has a flux density of $S_c=1.1\pm0.2$ $\mathrm{mJy}$ (Figure \ref{fig:spectrum}a).
 The error on the eclipse onset frequency is defined as the half width of the frequency slice.
 The estimated eclipse onset is an order of magnitude more precise $\nu_c$ compared to previous estimates for any eclipsing MSP \citep{Bhattacharyya_2013,Polzin_2019}.

-\subsection{Observed optical depth at eclipse onset frequency}
+\subsection{Observed Optical Depth at Eclipse Onset Frequency}

-Due to large uncertainty on $\nu_c$, previous studies could only put a limit on the physical parameters of the eclipse medium.
-With an order of magnitude more precise $\nu_c$ we can calculate the observed optical depth at the $\nu_c$.
-We use an average value of the observed electron column density in the FEP; $N_e=1.5\times10^{16}$ $\mathrm{cm^{-2}}$ (Figure \ref{fig:toa}a).
+Due to the large uncertainty of $\nu_c$, previous studies could only put a limit on the physical parameters of the eclipse medium.
+With an order of magnitude of a more precise $\nu_c$ we can calculate the observed optical depth at the $\nu_c$.
+We use an average value of the observed electron column density in the FEP of $N_e=1.5\times10^{16}$ $\mathrm{cm^{-2}}$ (Figure \ref{fig:toa}a).
 We calculate the optical depth $\tau_{\nu,c}\approx1.7$ at $\nu_c$ since the flux density of the pulsar decreases from $6.5\pm0.2$ $\mathrm{mJy}$ in the NEP to $1.1\pm0.2$ $\mathrm{mJy}$ in the FEP (Figure \ref{fig:spectrum}a).
-This direct estimation of the optical depth at FEP allows us to provide a strong constraint on the physical parameters of the eclipse medium, which was not possible before.
+This direct estimation of the optical depth at the FEP allows us to provide a strong constraint on the physical parameters of the eclipse medium, which was not possible before.

-\subsection{Broadband spectra at different orbital phases}
+\subsection{Broadband Spectra at Different Orbital Phases}

 At $\nu_c$ the eclipse medium is transitioning from an optically thick to thin regime which is hitherto unexplored for any other eclipsing MSP systems, since the majority of previous studies were performed at frequencies corresponding to the optically thick regime.
-In Figure \ref{fig:spectrum}a, we show the spectrum at the FEP and NEP for the observation on 6 February 2018.
+In Figure \ref{fig:spectrum}a, we show the spectrum at the FEP and NEP for the observation on 2018 February 6.
 Fitting a power-law, $S_{nonec}(\nu)\propto\nu^{\alpha_{nonec}}$, where $\alpha_{nonec}$ = $-2.8\pm0.7$ is the spectral index of the NEP spectrum.
-By comparison the spectrum in the FEP has a break in the spectrum.
-We fit a broken power-law to the observed FEP spectrum given as,
+By comparison, the spectrum in the FEP has a break in the spectrum.
+We fit a broken power law to the observed FEP spectrum given as